How the Data Were Organized

 In a few cases there are study-level variables included in

-Female (Study level) variable is coded at the study level, so the values
+level)” variable is coded at the study level, so the values correspond to the

-correspond to the overall study, not the specific treatment arm.
+overall study, not the specific treatment arm and will thus be identical for

 Next Steps